SadatJubayer/quiz-builder/README.md

 -   📁 `src`: Contains the application's actual JavaScript + React front-end.
     -   📄 `src/assets/*`: Store all static images, icons, vectors, etc.
     -   📄 `src/components/*`: All reusable and small components are here.
     -   📄 `src/constants/*`: All App constants are there.
+All app strings are the `strings.js` file for changing those easily & implementing i18n.
     -   📄 `src/data/*`: Static data used around the application.
     -   📄 `src/hooks/*`: This contains all the custom hooks for the application.
 Most of the hooks are the wrapper of the redux-toolkit hooks.
     -   📄 `src/pages/*`: All the app pages are defined here with route names.
 Used React Router v6 for routing.